Thomas Harrison (architect): Ecclesiastical buildings

 Between 1814 and 1816 a chapel was built to Harrison's design at West Hall, High Legh to replace an earlier chapel.
 This was a simple building that burnt out in 1891, some of its fabric being incorporated into a new church on the site, St John's Church.
 In 1818 the Right Revd George Henry Law, Bishop of Chester, asked Harrison to carry out work on the south transept of Chester Cathedral, which was showing signs of instability.
 This work involved building deep buttresses at the south end of the transept, and giving some attention to the gutters.

+In addition to churches, Harrison designed the first purpose-built Synagogue in Liverpool.
+No longer standing, its location is marked by a plaque.
+It was also described in Sir James Pickton's Memorials of Liverpool:

+Just a little way above Colquitt Street on the North West side of Seel Street was one of the Jewish synagogues erected in 1807 from the designs of Mr Thomas Harrison of Chester.
+The front consisted of four attached Ionic columns, supported on entablature and pediment, is neat but is much injured in its effect by the meanness of the flanks, consist simply of plain rough brickwork.